 This fearless, thought-provoking documentary details the remarkable story behind the first ever global demonstration.
 Whilst the protests did not stop the Iraq War, the movement inspired a new generation of activists.
 The legacy of the demonstrations continued to influence campaigners across the world; including activists in Egypt during the Arab Spring as well as Black Lives Matter campaigners in the United States.
 ‘We Are Many’ features testimony from organizers, activists, celebrities and politicians who provide a unique insight into the protest itself and the global context which led to the marches.

-Featuring a live panel on September 8 @ 6pm EST with Amir Amirami, Wael Kabbani, PT member, Colleen Kelly and Jeremy Varon as moderator.
+OUR PANEL DISCUSSION featured Amir Amirami, Wael Kabbani, PT member, Colleen Kelly and Jeremy Varon as moderator.
+CLICK HERE to access the recorded discussion.

 An intimate portrait of Phyllis and Orlando Rodríguez, whose son, Greg, dies with thousands of others in the World Trade Center on September 11, 2001.
 The bereaved parents choose reconciliation and nonviolence over vengeance and begin a transformative journey that both confirms and challenges their convictions.